mvysny/mvysny.github.io/_posts/2020-6-26-Vaadin-troubleshooting.md

 toolchain; for example it could be that at some point Vaadin will be able to detect all breaks and issues and the Vaadin Dance will be unnecessary.

+### Development mode issues

+If your webpack or npm is failing with a cryptic error messages, please make sure that you have the `flow-build-info.json` on your classpath, and the `npmFolder` path correctly points to your project location, and the `frontendFolder` correctly points to the `frontend/` folder in your project.

-### Production issues: make sure the necessary files are present
+### Production mode issues: make sure the necessary files are present

 Make sure that all of the Vaadin files are present in the WAR/EAR/JAR archive, when built for production mode via the `build-frontend` Plugin task: